Planning for retirement shouldn’t be confusing. To help you navigate the retirement world, we put together a glossary of

 See also: Cliff vesting schedule

 Except in specific situations, it's difficult (and costly) to withdraw money from a retirement savings account.
 However, retirement plans generally distribute benefits when certain events occur.
 For example, a hardship withdrawal is prompted by proof of an immediate, heavy financial need.
 In these scenarios, money is taxed to the plan participant and not paid back to the borrower’s account.

 According to the IRS, a highly-compensated employee (HCE) is an individual that has received compensation of more than $130,000 if the preceding year is 2020 or 2021, or has owned more than 5% of the interest in a business at any time in the preceding year.

 Under an immediate vesting schedule, an employee is granted full ownership of their retirement plan from the contribution date.
 Immediate vesting is required in specific types of retirement plans, e.g. a safe harbor 401(k).

-Investment advisory and custody fees include investment advice provided by Human Interest, as well as custody services provided by Matrix Trust Company.
+Investment management and custodial fee fees include investment advice provided by Human Interest, as well as custody services provided by Matrix Trust Company.
 Human Interest charges a 0.50% fee for these services, compared to the average 1.89% for small 401(k) plans (although some employers opt to cover these fees).

 An online investment platform provides advisory services to manage 401(k) accounts and more.
 You can utilize Human Interest’s online investment platform to manage your investment account and benefit from automated investment advisory services (robo-advice) to manage your accounts.
 However, you can also opt-out of robo-advice if you wish to make your own investment selections from your plan’s lineup.